 Plus, peach fuzz beards work hard to keep your body safe and healthy, and they play an integral part in the cooling-down process.

-If you’re still looking to shave that fuzz off, we go over everything you need to know about peach fuzz beards, when you can expect your peach fuzz to turn into a full beard, and how to tweak science to get you there faster.
+If you’re still looking to shave that fuzz off, we go over everything you need to know about peach fuzz beards, when you can expect your peach fuzz to turn into a full beard, and what actually helps while you wait.

 What Is Peach Fuzz (AKA Vellus Beard Hair)?